arfc/report-template/README.md

 # Adding Citations:
-To cite something you have to first add a citation to the bibliography.bib file in your local directory.
+To cite something you have to first add a citation to the bibliography.bib file in your local directory, then insert a citation tag to the element you are citing.

-### Here is an example format for a citation in the bibliography file:
+### Example Format for a Citation in the Bibliography File:
 	@misc{ call_tag,
 		address = {Example Place},
 		title = {Example Title},